"The Exene Chronicles" Is a Beautiful, Brutal Glimpse into 80s Punk Culture

-When I initially read the synopsis of Camille A. Collins’ book The Exene Chronicles, part of me expected a novel written as a series of letters and poems.
+When I initially read the synopsis of Camille A. Collins’s book, The Exene Chronicles, part of me expected a novel written as a series of letters and poems.

 Part of me expected an angsty, maybe slightly melodramatic book about a young Black female punk rock fan writing letters and poems to the lead singer of her favorite band.
 Instead, I got something more genuine and relatable.